gvourlias/movie-rental/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

+## How to run
+1. clone the project from the repository
+2. run `npm install` to install dependencies
+3. run `npm start` to start the project with the proxy.

 ## Future Todos
 1. move all services to facades and make the project able to run without actually using the api just with mock data
 2. add bubble charts